The expert network model explained

 Clients surveyed (investment professionals and management consultants) consider expert calls as one of the most important sources of insights in investment research.
 The typical use case for expert calls is when doing commercial due diligence (CDD) work, but reasons vary.
 Typical clients are investment funds, consulting firms and strategy divisions of large corporates.
 Read how others use expert networks here.

-A couple kinks to be resolved
+A couple kinks remain to be solved

 Most large clients have contracts with multiple expert networks, to get a wide selection of experts.
 However, the use of multiple networks is limited by administrative costs and poor market transparency.